sovaso/XML_web_team3/README.md

 ### How to run this project:
 - For frontend you need to have NodeJs and Angular so you could run it and use it (port:4200)
-- For backend you need to have Eclipse and Spring Boot so you could run it and use it (port:8000)
+- For backend you need to have some Java IDE and Spring Boot supported so you could run it and use it (port:8000)
-- For database you need to download eXistDB and run it on Apache TomCat server so you could manipulate with data (port:8080)
+- For database you need to download eXistDB and run it on Apache TomCat server so you could manipulate with data and use it as well (port:8080)